Contemporary anesthesia in craniomaxillofacial trauma surgery: a scoping review from 2002–2022

 19. Bertuit M, Rapido F, Ly H, et al. Bilateral mandibular block improves pain relief and morphine consumption in mandibular osteotomies: a prospective, randomized, double-blind, placebo-controlled clinical trial.
 Reg Anesth Pain Med 2021;46:322-7.
 [Crossref] [PubMed]

 20. Mesgarzadeh AH, Afsari H, Pourkhamne S, et al. Efficacy of bilateral mental nerve block with bupivacaine for postoperative pain control in mandibular parasymphysis fractures.
 J Dent Res Dent Clin Dent Prospects 2014;8:172-5.
-[PubMed]
+[Crossref] [PubMed]

 21. Jain AD, Vsm R, Ksn SB, et al. A Comparative Assessment of Postoperative Analgesic Efficacy of Lornoxicam versus Tramadol after Open Reduction and Internal Fixation of Mandibular Fractures.
 Craniomaxillofac Trauma Reconstr 2017;10:171-4.
 [Crossref] [PubMed]